Sensenbrenner Hall, 004

 PROBLEM WITH THIS WEBPAGE?

 The Center for the Advancement of the Humanities is home to the Association of Marquette University Women Chair in Humanistic Studies.
 Established in 1963, the AMUW Chair in Humanistic Studies brings distinguished scholars to Marquette to teach, lecture and interact with students.

-The Association of Marquette University Women (AMUW) and Marquette’s Center for the Advancement of the Humanities are pleased to announce the selection of the 2021-2022 AMUW Women’s Chair in Humanistic Studies.
-Dr. Dána-Ain Davis, Professor of Urban Studies and Anthropology at the Graduate Center of the City University of New York, will join the Marquette Department of Social and Cultural Studies for the fall 2021 semester.
+The Association of Marquette University Women (AMUW) and Marquette’s Center for the Advancement of the Humanities are pleased to announce the selection of the 2022-2023 AMUW Women’s Chair in Humanistic Studies.
+Dr. Mariana Ortega, Associate Professor of Philosophy and Women’s, Gender and Sexuality Studies at Pennsylvania State University, will join the Marquette Department of Philosophy in August.

 The chair is housed in Marquette’s Center for the Advancement of the Humanities.
 Drs.
 Alison Efford, Jane Peterson, Amanda Keeler, Melissa Ganz, and Tara Daly served on the faculty chair selection committee.

 The Chair in Humanistic Studies was endowed in 1963 through successful fundraising by AMUW members.
 The Boheim Lecture Series was established concurrently with a gift from Mary Boheim Finnigan, a friend of Marquette, in honor of her mother.

 A group of alumnae formed the AMUW in 1938 to provide housing for women on campus.
 Since then, the organization has turned its focus to scholarships; annual awards to recognize outstanding graduating students, alumnae and female faculty members; and social, spiritual and educational events that bring women together.